Contents

 Is your child taking an 11 plus exam administered by FSCE?
 Find out everything you need to know about the test.
 Discover which subjects are assessed, how papers are marked, and get free resources to help your child prepare.

 The FSCE 11 plus is a Year 7 entrance test created by Future Stories Community Enterprise – a subsidiary of Reading School.
-Grammar schools use the test to estimate children’s academic potential and to see whether they will thrive in a selective school.
+The test is used to estimate children's academic potential.
+Grammar schools use the results to decide which children are more likely to thrive at their school.

 FSCE was created in early 2022.
-The enterprise aims to ensure children from disadvantaged backgrounds have equal opportunities to get into grammar schools.
-The exam is entirely paper-based, making it easier for all schools to facilitate.
+It aims to ensure children from disadvantaged backgrounds have equal opportunities to get into grammar schools.
+The exam is paper-based, making it easier for all schools to facilitate.
 Children are not tested beyond the Year 5 curriculum or on verbal or non-verbal reasoning, as these subjects are not taught at school.
-This means that all children who take the test in the autumn term of Year 6 will have learnt the content covered in the exam.
+All children who take the test in the autumn term of Year 6 will have been taught the content covered in the exam.

-Three schools currently use the FSCE 11 plus to select pupils for Year 7.
-These schools are all ranked within the top 20 grammar schools in the UK:
+Four schools currently use the FSCE 11 plus to select pupils for Year 7.

 The instructions are read out via a voice recording.
 At the start of each section, the voice recording will tell children: